-- 42 dioceses, each independent. and 40 Diocesan Boards of Education (DBE). - Around 16,000 churches of which 12,500 are listed buildings and just over 300 are classed as Major Churches.
+- Distributed decision making The Church of England plays a vital role in the life of the nation.
+The organisation is devolved with distributed decision making. - Large estate There is a network of parishes across the country and a large built estate comprising: - 42 dioceses, each independent. and 40 Diocesan Boards of Education (DBE). - Around 16,000 churches of which 12,500 are listed buildings and just over 300 are classed as Major Churches.
 Many have associated buildings like church halls.
-Each church is managed by its own PCC. - 42 mainland cathedrals with associated buildings and estates. - More than 4,700 Church of England schools. - Theological Education Institutions. - Church housing. - Significant land holdings. - Continued use of fossil fuels Moving away from fossil fuel heating is one of the biggest challenges for the Church, and for any organisation with a built estate.
+Each church is managed by its own PCC. - 42 mainland cathedrals with associated buildings and estates. - More than 4,700 Church of England schools. - Theological Education Institutions. - · Church housing. - · Significant land holdings.

+- Continued use of fossil fuels Moving away from fossil fuel heating is one of the biggest challenges for the Church, and for any organisation with a built estate.
 We recognise that a ban on the installation of new fossil fuel heating from this year onwards would be the ideal environmentally, as new installations tie the building to using fossil fuels for at least a further decade.
-However, we also recognise the practical and financial constraints on many parishes, schools and dioceses, and also the potentially high embodied carbon cost of installing new systems in very low energy using buildings. - Skills Availability of skilled professionals to design and install decarbonisation solutions is a challenge for the country as a whole, but there is a particular challenge for the Church in that these professionals will need, in many cases, to also have experience in relation to work on listed buildings. - Energy price and availability of green tariffs Since writing the consultation document (published October 2021) the cost of oil and gas has risen significantly, adding further stress to parish finances.
-Reducing energy consumption will reduce energy bills as well as reducing carbon, but for those buildings that have already implemented energy efficiency measures, options to decarbonise may be even harder to fund.
+However, we also recognise the practical and financial constraints on many parishes, schools and dioceses, and also the potentially high embodied carbon of the potentially high embodied carbon buildings. - Skills Availability of skilled professionals to design and install decarbonisation solutions is a challenge for the country as a whole, but there is a particular challenge for the Church in that these professionals will need, in many cases, to also have experience in relation to work on listed buildings.

-&lt;sup>17 Embodied Carbon is the carbon dioxide associated with the manufacture, installation, use, maintenance and disposal of a product.
+17. Embodied Carbon is the carbon dioxide associated with the manufacture, installation, use, maintenance and disposal of a product.